 Offering an exclusive item and letting your VIPs try it before the masses do helps you surprise and delight your customers, as well as boost trial and awareness of your new product line.

-Once they place an order, you can send an email to your customers letting them know when their order will be ready for pick-up at your store.
-Then while your customers are in your store, they might make an additional purchase, too.
+Then, if your customers are able to safely come into your store and browse, they might make an additional purchase, too.
 Eight-five percent of shoppers make additional purchases in the store when they pick up an online order, according to Doddle.

-BOPUS offers can urge those last-minute shoppers to make a purchase if you can guarantee they’ll get their products quickly and conveniently in time for the holidays.
-But before you offer a BOPUS service, make sure you can logistically fulfill these orders or this can easily backfire and damage your brand reputation.
+BOPIS offers can urge those last-minute shoppers to make a purchase if you can guarantee they’ll get their products quickly and conveniently in time for the holidays.
+But before you offer a BOPIS service, make sure you can logistically fulfill these orders or this can easily backfire and damage your brand reputation.